delmashajan/book-api/README.md

 # Laravel Book Management System

+## Branch Information
+The main codebase is located in the `master` branch.
+Please ensure you are working with or referencing the correct branch.

 ## Description
 This is a simple CRUD application built with Laravel to manage books.
 Users can add, view, update, and delete books.
 Each book has a title, author, and summary.